Papaya Health Benefits

 Papaya is an excellent source of vitamin C, and also consists of two important enzymes, papain and chymonpapain, which help digest protein and thus promote digestive health.
 But these enzymes also have anti-inflammatory properties, which explains why papaya is sometimes recommended for people who have arthritis and asthma, or to help heal after sports injuries.
-Although papaya has not been specifically noted for reducing inflammation of the prostate, this may be one of its benefits as well.
+Although papaya health benefits have not been specifically noted for reducing inflammation of the prostate, this may be one of its benefits as well.

 Papaya is also a very good source of lycopene, a cancer-fighting nutrient.
 There has been at least one study involving prostate cancer in which researchers included papaya because of its lycopene content.
 (Jian 2007) The study looked at 130 prostate cancer patients and 274 hospital controls and examined the impact of eating lycopene-rich fruits, such as papaya, and drinking green tea on reducing a man’s risk of developing prostate cancer.